What is dQ/dV? Incremental capacity analysis meaning and why it matters in BESS

 What dQ/dV analysis is actually used for

-This is where high-trust battery work separates itself from fashionable terminology.
+This is where useful battery work separates itself from fashionable terminology.
 The value of dQ/dV is in disciplined use, not in repeating the acronym in a sales deck.

 When buyers need deeper evidence on battery condition rather than accepting top-line health summaries.